imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

             try
             {
-                // Request for a new Sender ID.
-                ResourceLinkResponse result = apiInstance.RequestSenderId(requestSenderIdInputObject);
+                // Apply for a new Sender ID ResourceLinkResponse result = apiInstance.RequestSenderId(requestSenderIdInputObject);
                 Debug.WriteLine(result);
             }